HAM-lab-Otago-University/Predictability-Reliability-Generalizability/README.md

  - 03_DUD test-retest BRAIN areas ICC non adj.ipynb – the script makes plotting of ICC index for test-retest reliability for each brain feature set or connectivity matrix, plotting on the surface, structures, and matrices.

 /4_Supplementary/
- - Tables with averaged Indexes/ – the folder contains tables with averaged across fold predictive performance indices (r2, pearson’s r, mae) for each dataset separately;
+ - Tables with averaged Predictability Indexes/ – the folder contains tables with averaged across fold predictive performance indices (r2, pearson’s r, mae) for each dataset separately;
- - Tables with indexes across CV folds/ – the folder contains tables with all fold predictive performance indices (r2, pearson’s r, mae) for each index and each dataset separately;
+ - Tables with Predictability indexes for each CV folds/ – the folder contains tables with all fold predictive performance indices (r2, pearson’s r, mae) for each index and each dataset separately;
  - Tables with predicted values across folds/ – the folder contains tables with each modality all folds predicted values for for each dataset separately.
+ - Tables with confidence intervals for the main models/ - the folder contains tables with confidence intervals for all predictive performance indices (r2, pearson’s r, mae) of the main model.